open-mmlab/mmcv/mmcv/ops/csrc/README.md

   - `mps`: The tools used to support MPS ops. **NOTE** that MPS support is **experimental**.
   - `mlu`: The MLU kernels used to support [Cambricon](https://www.cambricon.com/) device.
   - `utils`: The kernels and utils of spconv.
-- `parrots`: **Parrots** is a deep learning frame for model training and inference.
-Parrots custom ops are placed in this directory.
 - `pytorch`: **PyTorch** custom ops are supported by binding C++ to Python with **pybind11**.
 The ops implementation and binding codes are placed in this directory.
   - `cuda`: This directory contains cuda kernel launchers, which feed memory pointers of tensor to the cuda kernel in `common/cuda`.
 The launchers provide c++ interface of cuda implementation of corresponding custom ops.
   - `cpu`: This directory contain cpu implementations of corresponding custom ops.